APMG/skill-share/README.md

   STREAM_URL: 'www.yourstream.url/goes/here.mp3',
 }

-// The first param here is the state name
-// Passing an empty string means the given
+// The first param here is the state name.
+Passing an empty string
-// intents will apply to the default state var stateHandler = skillShare.stateHandler('', [
+// means the given intents will apply to the default state var stateHandler = skillShare.stateHandler('', [ skillShare.intents.defaultBuiltIns, skillShare.intents.builtInAudio
-  skillShare.intents.defaultBuiltIns,
-  skillShare.intents.builtInAudio